pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 ## Deployment

 The model was deployed with [FastAPI](https://backend_con-1-k4288402.deta.app/docs) and Docker.
-The FastAPI backend was connected to frontend via a user-friendly Streamlit web app which can be accessed [here](https://classifying-customer-complaint.streamlit.app/).
+The FastAPI backend was connected to the frontend via a user-friendly Streamlit web app which can be accessed [here](https://classifying-customer-complaint.streamlit.app/). \

+The predictions for the new complaints get updated on a daily basis using **GitHub Actions**.

 ## Installation and Usage